jchidley/jchidley.github.io/_posts/2017-10-28-Understanding-and-Using-FsCheck.md

 3. Using the FsUnit's extension of the framework to simplyfy 2. above, if the extension exists (i.e. xUnit and FsUnit)

 ## Standard Types Aren't Enough

+Remember the magic part where FsUnit figured out how to build 100 examples of data for your tests?
+That works with standard primitive types (e.g. int, float, char) and will work on your types that are derived from those.

 I've been learning [FParsec](http://www.quanttec.com/fparsec/) and using FsCheck at the same time to investigate some properties.
 I wanted to check that that FParsec parses just like the standard parsing the .net framework.
 Silly me.